ajaxboy/flight-booking-api/README.md

-Hello!,

-I am Cj -  This is just a small project sample I created, using laravel framework.
+I am Cj -  This is a simply, yet ellegant and functional Restful API project I created, using laravel framework.

 This is an API for a flight system that allows to book reservations.
 The idea is simple, and the code straight forward.

 With 21 endpoints, you can change and consume the data however you want.
 That is the point of this project, as the same concept can be used in other projects for simple clean API consumption.
-Just to reiterate this project doesn't have all the features it could have.
+Just to reiterate I don't intend to build a whole product here.
+It's just an implementation.

 The idea is - we have various RESTFUL Endpoints that handle the creation, updating, storing, partially storing and deletion of data.
 These various types of data are regarding Bookings, Flights, and Reservations - but like said, the same idea can be applied.